 Why do I enjoy walled towns so much?
 Perhaps because they tend to be old and mired in history.
 Or because walking around town walls gives me the opportunity to imagine what the town was like in the past, at a time when walls were a vital defence rather than a curiosity for tourists.
+These were both good reasons for trying to discover the Kraków Defence Walls!

 The Kraków Defence Walls